 - Future distribution.
 Once the market value of GTC reaches 1 ETH = 300 GTC, the Candy G Plan will be automatically activated.
 This plan will see GTC holders rewarded with a total of 1 billion GTC, with the new coins distributed on a 1:1 ratio.

 - Limited availability.
 GTC is only listed on a small handful of exchanges, which could affect demand for G Coins among crypto buyers.
 It’s also only accepted (as of May 2018) in two apps – tron.game.com and love.pet.
-As it currently stands, reaching the goal of becoming the global games industry’s virtual currency appears a long way off.
+As of now, reaching the goal of becoming the global games industry’s virtual currency appears a long way off.

 - Potential market.
-Data from Newzoo reveals that the global games market is predicted to exceed $180 billion by 2021, and it’s this global gaming community that Game.com is attempting to tap into.
+Data from Newzoo reveals that the global games market rose to over $180 billion in 2021, and it’s this global gaming community that Game.com is attempting to tap into.

 - Competitors.
 Game.com isn’t the only crypto project focused on the gaming market.
 Other projects to keep an eye on include Enjin Coin (ENJ) and GameCredits (GAME).